komizutama/FlocabularyCodeChallenge/README.md

 <li>Figuring out why Less.css and Adobe typekit were not working with F:///...</li>
 <li>I missed an "s" in the declaring the "class" for one of the breadcrumb nav items read and reread it for an obscene amount of time before I caught it.</li>
 </ol>
 So there it is...
-This is definitely the most in depth F.E. type project that I've tackled and it's made me pretty stoked to work on more.
+This is definitely the most in depth F.E. type project that I've tackled, and it's made me pretty stoked to work on more. </br>
-Thank you! :-)
+Thank you! :-)</br>

 Matthias